 Morningside was a name for the neighborhood which had at least some sticking power in the 1920s.
 It was the invention of a real estate company, Burwell & Morford, which platted NE 90th to 95th Streets on the west side of 35th Ave NE as the Morningside Heights development.

-The Wedgwood Community Council has a parks committee and has worked with the Seattle Parks Dept. for interim use of the future-park site at this highly accessible corner of NE 86th Street on 35th Ave NE.
+The Wedgwood Community Council has worked with the Seattle Parks Department for interim use of the future-park site at this highly accessible corner of NE 86th Street on 35th Ave NE.
 A Picnic Place has been created with tables, and food trucks have been invited to make the site a usable place for Wedgwoodians to hang out and meet neighbors.

 “Wedgwood” is the legacy of 1940s developer Albert Balch, although he did not deliberately set out to name the whole neighborhood.
 Balch’s unified tract of houses in the first Wedgwood plat, filed in July 1941, was such a success that the name began to spread to nearby businesses.
 The tavern which had been called Hansen’s at 8515 35th Ave NE was remodeled and enclosed as part of the new business block at 8507 to 8515 (present site of All That Dance, Satsuma Designs, and the Wedgwood Ale House.)